 The maternelle curriculum is designed to encourage a progressive development of English language skills.
 The children are given opportunities for invesigative practical activities alongside structured play and collaborative work.
 The children are encouraged to listen to each other, to enjoy listening to stories, and to finding out information from pictures in story books.

-During the maternelle years, the children's vocabulary and syntax are developed, and in Petite Section (Nursery) and Moyenne Section (Reception), the first phase of phonics (environmental sounds) prepares the children to develop their phonic knowledge in Grande Section (Year 1) with the early stages of reading and emergent writing.
-These skills of listening, speaking, reading and writing are further developed in CP (Year 2) when the children are learning to read and write in French.
+During the Maternelle years, the main focus is on developing the children's speaking and listening skills, their vocabulary and syntax.
+In Petite Section (Nursery) and Moyenne Section (Nursery/ Reception), the first phase of phonics concentrates on laying the foundations for the phonic work that is continued into Grande Section (Reception/Year 1) with the early stages of reading and emergent writing.
+These skills of listening, speaking, reading and writing are further developed in CP (Year 1/Year 2) when the children are also learning to read and write in French.